-Figure 11: Has personal health care provider(s), 2005-2010, SDAIHC service area
+Figure 11: Has personal health care provider(s), 2005-2010, SDUIH service area

-Individuals with a usual source of primary care are more likely to receive preventive services.9 In this service area, 64.2% of Al/ANs compared with 72.6% of the general population identified one or more providers from whom they usually receive care.
+Individuals with a usual source of primary care are more likely to receive preventive services.9 In this service area, 71.6% of Al/ANs identified one or more providers from whom they usually receive care compared with 85.4% of the general population.

-Increase the proportion of persons with a usual primary care provider
+Increase the proportion of persons with a usual primary care provider.